Gyaru: Kogal and amuraa

 From 1992 to 1993, just after the Japanese bubble burst, high school girls with short skirts, loose socks, and wearing uniforms appeared, which began to attract attention from the mass media.
+This pivotal movement marked the definitive rise of modern Gyaru lifestyle trends across Tokyo's youth districts.

 During the same time period, Namie Amuro of Super Monkey's, had influenced many young girls with her style.
 Those who imitated the way she dressed called the style "Amuraa".
 Along with amuraa, other styles, such as 1970s style surfer fashion and LA fashion had become popular among teenage girls.
-One particularly significant change in fashion was the rise of brown dyed hair, which is theorized to because of the rise of Amuro.
+One particularly significant change in fashion was the rise of brown dyed hair, which is theorized to have become popular because of the rise of Amuro.

 By 1993, the office lady/female college student boom that had been going on since the 1980s had completely ended due to the collapse of the bubble economy, and the "high school girl boom" was in full swing.
 From around 1995, this symbolized that even the entertainment of young people was changing to a culture centered around younger high school and junior high school girls.

 There are various theories about the origin of the word Kogal, but the most popular theory is that the term was originally used as a slang term to distinguish high school girls who were not allowed to enter night clubs from adult women.
 There is also a theory that the word "Hepburn" was derived as an abbreviation of "High school girl" in Japanese.

 Another derivative word that was created through the initiative of the mass media was "Hepburn", which refers to a junior high school girl.

 During this period, Kogal was popular to the degree there was also a "Hepburn boom" in the media, including shows and weekly magazines, featuring specials about kogals on a regular basis.
 However, in the shadow of this, various issues such as the lack of a concept of chastity and moral values among young people were also brought up at the same time.
 In particular, with regard to "Enjo kōsai (compensated dating), there were concerns that laws prohibiting child prostitution and child pornography had not yet been established, and this was strongly viewed as a problem.
 It has also been noted that for many gals, it was only through these sources of funds that they could dress up in the extremely expensive fashions of the Hepburn culture.

 While Kogal was popular in the 1990s, it was rarely seen in the mass media anymore in the 2000s.
 However, in foreign countries such as the United States, Kogal is also often used as a general term to describe Japanese high school girls.
 In some places, Kogal is also used as a form of fetish category.